Priority Green Expedited

 Schedule your LBC Inspection: Since the LBC is based on a twelve-month performance period after occupancy, a pre-occupancy inspection and/or report may be required.

 Schedule your DPD Alternative Path Inspection: DPD green building staff must inspect the project during construction.
 Contact us at email@example.com to schedule an inspection (prior to DPD's final inspection) so we can verify the Alternative Path requirements are built and installed per approved plans.
 Please give us several days to schedule and respond to this request.

-Schedule your DPD Final Inspection: You can schedule a DPD inspection after you've completed your Built Green, LEED, or DPD Alternative Path Inspection.
+Schedule your DPD Final Inspection: You can schedule a DPD inspection after you've completed the required green building inspection.
 See the construction inspections page for when to call us and how to schedule your inspection.